TurterDev/TurterDev/README.md

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/turterdev/turterdev/main/techstack.gif" width="250"/>
 </p>

 I'm Turter from Thailand, majoring Computer Engineering, Currently living in Bangkok city.
 I have skills in the develop Web Application and Moblie Application.
-I can do disign UX/UI, Database Management Develop frontend and Backend.
+I can do disign UX/UI, Database Management Develop frontend and Backend, interested in Technology and Software management.

 <!--
 **TurterDev/TurterDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.